KeithIMyers/chromiumos-docs/developer_guide.md

 **SIDE NOTES:**

-*   If you want to create a test image (used for allowing Chromium OS to talk to autotest), see the [Running Tests] section.
+*   If you want to create a test image (used for integration testing), see the [Running Tests] section.

 ### Disable verified boot